Royal Dano

-Royal Edward Dano Sr. (November 16, 1922 - May 15, 1994) was an American actor.
+Royal Edward Dano Sr. (November 16, 1922 – May 15, 1994) was an American actor.
 In a career spanning 46 years, he was perhaps best known for playing cowboys, villains, and Abraham Lincoln.
-Dano also provided the voice of the Audio-Animatronic Lincoln for Walt Disney's Great Moments with Mr. Lincoln attraction at the 1964 World's Fair (brought to Disneyland in 1965), as well as Lincoln's voice at the "Hall of Presidents" attraction at Disney's Magic Kingdom in 1971.
+Dano also provided the voice of the Audio-Animatronic Lincoln for Walt Disney's Great Moments with Mr. Lincoln attraction at the 1964 New York World's Fair (brought to Disneyland in 1965), as well as Lincoln's voice at the "Hall of Presidents" attraction at Disney's Magic Kingdom in 1971.

 Early life

 Dano was born in New York City on November 16, 1922, the eldest of three siblings born to Mary Josephine (née O'Connor), an Irish immigrant, and Caleb Edward Dano, a printer for newspapers.